microsoft/BladeMonRT/README.md

 * The end-to-end test runs BRT until a keyboard interrupt.
 * You will have to manually raise ETW events in a separate terminal.

-To create a mock use:
+1. To create a mock use:
 the mockgen command described here https://github.com/golang/mock
     Example:
     cd BladeMonRT
     mockgen -source="./nodes/node.go" -destination="./nodes/mock_node.go" -package="nodes"

+2. Then in the file that contains the interface mocked, add a comment following this template after the imports:

+// [MockedInterface] mock generation.

+//go:generate [mockgen command]

+Example:

+// InterfaceNodeFactory mock generation.

+//go:generate mockgen -source=./node_factory.go -destination=./mock_node_factory.go -package=main

+This will ensure when test.bat is run, the mock for the [MockedInterface] is regenerated.